stdian/express-sitemap/README.md

 ### Methods

-if you want generate your own url
+if you want to generate your own url
 ```js
 var sitemap = require('express-sitemap');